 As you and your senior family member make the decision to move them from their own home into an independent living community, you must decide where to go.
 Not all facilities are the same, and it’s important to become familiar with your options for independent living.
 One of the important questions to ask is what life will be like for the resident when they move.
 In a moment, we will take a look at what could be involved in a typical day for residents at Federal Way.

-Before you see a typical day at Federal Way, it’s important to make sure you understand what independent living for seniors really means.
+Before you see a typical day at Federal Way, it’s important to make sure you understand what independent living for seniors really means, and dispel the common myths about it.
 Independent living is quite different than assisted living, but it’s also unique from other kinds of retirement communities.

-With an independent living community, the senior takes care of their own needs.
+With an independent living community, the senior has the means to age gracefully in a place where they can take care of their own needs.
 Staff may be on hand to assist with housekeeping and other aspects of their routine, but they still have their independence and privacy.

 Village Green at Federal Way offers cottages and apartments that are the perfect size and space for seniors.
 They have plenty of room without too much space to take care of.
 The choice between facilities depends on how much care and space the person needs.
 Cottages allow the person to feel at home with the ability to manage their own lives and leave the grounds maintenance to the community staff.